- Homosexuality

 Same-sex adoption in Gansu is single only.

-Intersex infant surgery in Gansu is ambiguous.
+Intersex infant surgery in Gansu is not banned.

 Serving openly in military in Gansu is ambiguous.